 Got me thinking, too.
 About empathy.
 And writing.

 Those three films — and my experience with pets and people dying and careers ending and relationships imploding — were all emotionally jarring on various levels.
-And they were executed by master craftsmen, using scripts written by writers who knew where the tender spots were in most audiences.
+Executed by master craftsmen, using scripts written by writers who knew where the tender spots were in most audiences.

-I always feel a little estranged from people who either are — or claim to be — removed from emotional reactions.
+I always felt a little estranged from people who either were — or claimed to be — removed from emotional reactions.

-In real life, we mostly experience things from inside our heads or along the contours of our immediate senses.
+In real life, we experience things from inside our heads.
 It’s a claustrophobic point-of-view even the best Hollywood-quality cameras can’t yet mimic.
-In real life, everything happens just outside (or just within) our personal space, moment by moment, with no editing and no replay button.
+Everything happens just outside (or just within) our personal space, minute by minute, with no editing and no replay button.

-When you personally feel emotional trauma, it’s a shock-inducing trial by fire that consumes you.
+When you personally feel emotional trauma, it’s a second-by-second trial by fire.

 And yet… sometimes all the emotion of the real experience IS there, bubbling up from deep inside.

 Sometimes too easily.
-Several times, while speaking at seminars, I’ve gone off on tangents about something I really cared about, and felt myself start to choke up.
-I had to back off, and take a long moment to settle down and re-gather my wits.
+Several times, while giving a talk at a seminar, I got off on a tangent about something I really cared about, and felt myself start to choke up.
+I had to back off, and gather my wits.
 I know other speakers — the good ones — have had similar experiences.

 This extra dose of emotion is no accident.
-You cannot be a good writer without empathy — without understanding, personally, what it’s like to feel everything humans are capable of feeling.
+You cannot be a good writer without empathy — without understanding, viscerally, what it’s like to feel everything humans are capable of feeling.